dawido14/RandomItems/README.md

 # RandomItems
 Exiled plugin that allows you to give items randomly to players with specified roles.

-Plugin will get more features in next updates.
+Plugin probably will get more features in next updates.
 This GitHub page will also receive updates.

 ## Installation
 Plugin requires **Exiled 3.0.0+**